kristery/PyBullet_RL_Example/README.md

 env.reset()

 for _ in range(10000):
-	# call sleep() so that it can render in a normal speed
+	# call sleep() so that it can render at a normal speed
 	time.sleep(1./60.)
 	action = env.action_space.sample()
 	obs, reward, done, _ = env.step(action)